 It often takes multiple sessions before we see physiological changes in the brain maps or see improvement in symptoms.
 Neurofeedback is a slow process and your brain needs repetition and time to be able to integrate the changes, completing multiple sessions is a great place to start.
 Due to human individuality, every client is recommended a unique number of sessions and cannot be determined until an intake has been completed.

 Important changes can occur if you do not complete back to back training, but we recommend having a day or 2 in between training sessions to allow your brain to rest and integrate the shifts made during the training sessions.

 We reassess to be able to observe the progress you have made.
 We compare the new data to the initial data and from there on we create an updated protocol based off the changes we see.
 It is important that we are always monitoring the protocol.
 Depending on what changes have occurred in the maps, we may tweak the original protocol or create a new one based off the latest maps.

 We recommend coming in for training sessions 2 times per week, with a day in between each session.
-This can be tricky for client’s living out of town, but we have just introduced an alternative option: Myndlift.
-It is mobile Neurofeedback training which can be completed at any time as long as WiFi is available.
+This can be tricky for out of town clients; however, we have just introduced an alternative avenue to in-office appointments.
+It is remote neurofeedback and the mobility allows you to complete your protocol from the comfort of your own home.
 Clients are able to train at home whenever they can.
 We create a protocol based on the results of the Neuroanalysis, teach you how to use the device and app, and following each training session we receive a report and make any changes to the protocol if needed.